deep-diver/ai-paper-reviewer/content/paper-reviews/2410.18978/index.md

 ![](figures/figures_22_1.png)

-> 🔼 Figure 1 showcases the results of interactive frame interpolation using Framer, demonstrating fine-grained control over local motions and the handling of challenging interpolation scenarios.
+> 🔼 Figure 1 showcases the interactive frame interpolation results produced by Framer, demonstrating its ability to customize local motions and handle challenging cases.
 > <details>
 > <summary>read the caption</summary>
 > Figure 1: Showcases produced by our Framer.
 It facilitates fine-grained customization of local motions and generates varying interpolation results given the same input start and end frame pair (first 3 rows).
 Moreover, Framer handles challenging cases and can realize smooth image morphing (last 2 rows).
 The input trajectories are overlayed on the frames.